 Using your coloured felts, you can draw on her face.
 My eldest daughter thought she looked beautiful.

 For the coat and hood I used red fabric.
 I did this in 2 pieces.
 Starting with the hood first you will need to cut out a triangle.
 Pop this on top of her hair with the triangle point at the back.
 You can glue the 3 points of the triangle down.
 Don’t pull it too tight:

 For the coat you need the red fabric.
 Wrap it around the bottom half of the body to measure where you need to cut it.
-Measure so you can see the yellow peeping out at the bottom:
+Leave some yellow fabric peeping out at the bottom:

 Glue this into place.
 I left at a gap opening at the front.
 I only glued the rim at the top of the coat to make the coat float.
 Make sure you cover the tips of the triangle of the hood with your coat at the front:

 To make the basket you will need to use one part of an egg carton.
 You will need a strip of card, some wool and glue.
 Start by glueing around the egg cup, lots of it.
 Tie one hoop around the egg cup and tie it in a knot.
 You may need to keep adding glue.
 This can get quite messy!!

 Now you can start by wrapping your wool around the egg cup.
 Keep adding glue as you go along.
 This will keep the wool in place.
 Wrap enough wool around the egg cup, and meet back at the top where you started.
 Tie it off, cut off any loose strands:

 Cut a strip of card for the handle, not too long.
 Using the same wool, glue your card and lay strips of the wool onto the glue.
 Glue the handle inside the basket:

 Finished Little Red Riding Hood Craft